gambitproject/gambit/doc/pyapi.rst

       :param rational: If :literal:`True`, probabilities are represented using rational numbers; otherwise double-precision floating point numbers are used.
       :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

+   .. py:method:: write(format='native')

+      Returns a serialization of the game.
+Several output formats are supported, depending on the representation of the game.

+      * `efg`: A representation of the game in :ref:`the .efg extensive game file format <file-formats-efg>`.
+        Not available for games in strategic representation.
+      * `nfg`: A representation of the game in :ref:`the .nfg strategic game file format <file-formats-nfg>`.
+        For an extensive game, this uses the reduced strategic form representation.
+      * `gte`: The XML representation used by the Game Theory Explorer tool.
+Only available for extensive games.
+      * `native`: The format most appropriate to the underlying representation of the game, i.e., `efg` or `nfg`.

 .. py:class:: GameActions

    A collection object representing the actions of a game.